Learnathon-By-Geeky-Solutions/php-pulse/README.md

 ---

-## 📖 About ShohozBazar
+## 📚 About ShohozBazar

 **ShohozBazar** is a dynamic multi-vendor marketplace connecting vendors and customers with ease.
 We bring countless products, trusted sellers, and a smooth shopping experience under one platform.

 ---

-## 🔐 Multi-Authentication System
+## 🛡️ Authentication: Multi-Auth System

-Separate login and dashboard for **Admin**, **Vendor**, and **User**, ensuring secure and role-based access.
+Separate login and dashboards for:

+👑 Admin

+🛍️ Vendor

+🧑‍💻 User

+Ensuring secure, role-based access across the platform.
 ---

-## 🏬 Multi-Vendor Marketplace
+## 🏪 Marketplace: Multi-Vendor Ecosystem

-Vendors can register, manage products, and track sales, creating a diverse marketplace environment.
+Vendors can register, manage products, and track sales.

----
+Customers can browse a diverse range of products.
+→ A marketplace where everyone wins!

-## 📦 Advanced Product Management
+## 📦 Product Management: Advanced & Flexible
+📏 Product Variants (Size, Color)

+🎟️ Discount and Coupon Systems

+📋 Easy Inventory Management

-Product variants (size, color), discounts, and coupons make product management dynamic and flexible.
+Making product handling dynamic and user-friendly.

----

-## 📋 Order Management
+## 🛒 Order Management

-Track orders, update status, and manage transactions seamlessly.
+📦 Track Orders

+✏️ Update Order Status

+💵 Manage Transactions

+A smooth and transparent experience for vendors and users.

 ---